Wouldn’t it be nice to make money while you sleep? Residual income streams can help you do it!

 3) Put Money in the Stock Market (and Reduce Fees!)

-If retirement is a goal of yours (and who doesn’t want to retire someday?!?), funding your retirement accounts should be a super high priority.
-Although these accounts don’t help your immediate situation, by stashing cash now, the residual income they create should help propel you through your golden years.
+If retirement is a goal of yours (and who doesn’t want to retire someday?!?), it’s important to learn how to start investing.
+In fact, funding your retirement accounts should be at the top of your list.
+While these accounts won’t help your immediate situation, by stashing cash now, the residual income they create should help propel you through your golden years.

 To make the most of your retirement funds, be sure to invest at least enough to meet your company match.
 That is free money that can potentially have a big impact on your future nest egg.
 Additionally, experts generally suggest you save at least 10% to 15% of your annual income in tax-advantaged retirement accounts (like a 401(k), IRA, etc.).